AlexanderDzhoganov/Skylines-Sapphire/FREQUENTLY_ASKED_QUESTIONS.md

 ```
 SomePanel.SomethingElse.FooBar
 ```
 where each `.` represents a level in the hierarchy i.e. `SomePanel` is a child of the root UIView, `SomethingElse` is a child of `SomePanel` and `FooBar` is a child of `SomethingElse`.

+*Note: if you don't see the above output but instead a big red `NullReferenceException` that means a component with this name was not found in the scene.*

 You can immediately write a Sapphire selector for this component which would look like:

 ```xml
 <Component name="SomePanel">